sawickiap/str_view/README.md

 // Passed "ma"
 ```

 It can also point to a piece of STL string.
-Still no copy is performed.
+No copy is performed.
 The view object still refers to the original string.

 ```cpp
 std::string str = "Ala ma kota";